NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 interface, hence determining correctly the position of underwater terrain.

-ASP supports this shallow-water bathymetry only with the ``dg``, ``rpc``, and ``nadirpinhole`` sessions, so with Digital Globe linescan cameras, RPC cameras, or pinhole cameras, all for Earth.
+ASP supports this mode only with the ``dg``, ``rpc``, and ``nadirpinhole`` sessions, so with Digital Globe linescan cameras, RPC cameras, and pinhole cameras, all for Earth.
 Both raw and mapprojected images can be used, with or without bundle adjustment.

 Physics considerations
 ~~~~~~~~~~~~~~~~~~~~~~